grungeee/LoRa_tracker/README.md

 - [ ] GY-9250
     - got some work done on GY-512
     - need to redo for compass

 - [ ] Power
     - didn't even start to work on a prototype.
     - i got charging slot for a 18650
     - 1x 18650 lying around
     - maybe a StepUp or a StepDown
+- [ ] Enclosure
+    - can start with the case after everything kinda works together
+    - First prototype can be without power for now